chef/chef-oss-practices/README.md

   2. Doing some other thing!
   3. Perhaps doing a final thing!?

-## Maintainership
+## Membership

-We encourage all contributors to become maintainers.
+We encourage all contributors to become project members.
 We aim to grow an active, healthy community of contributors, reviewers, and code owners.
-Learn about requirements of maintainership in our [Community Membership](to be added later) page.
+Learn about requirements and perks of project membership in our [Community Membership](community-membership.md) page.